The Best Manual Espresso Machines [Lever Espresso Machines]

 These machines aren’t available in the average shop, and it might be difficult to find someone with the required expertise near you.

-The Best 5 Manual / Lever / Old-school Espresso Machines In 2017
+The 6 Best Manual Espresso Machines of 2019

 Now that you know what you should be looking for when choosing a manual espresso machine, here's a list of our top choices: